 A digital media monitoring audit I recently conducted for Ambassador Deborah McCarthy at the US Embassy in Vilnius revealed that the Transatlantic Trade and Investment Partnership (TTIP) is the leading topic among Eastern Europeans on social networks.

 The findings underscore data from Pew Research, which shows 71% of of Eastern Europeans support a proposed free trade agreement between the EU and the US.

 Our social media audit showed a vibrant discussion underway on social media about the potential economic benefits of TTIP throughout Eastern Europe.

-What is a Social Media Audit?
+What is a Digital Media Audit?

-Brands vs Government Agencies
+Brands vs. Government Agencies

 Brands typically want to know how well they’re doing, what they could be doing better, audience growth, visibility, most active social networks, and where their most engaged and influential social media profiles are.
-And they want specific recommendations for improving their efforts in social media channel.
+And they want specific recommendations for improving their efforts in social media channels.

-The most mentioned Twitter IDs in TTIP-related tweets were @statedept (24%), the Polish Ministry of Foreign Affairs @polandmfa (24%), US Secretary of State @johnkerry (13%) and president @barackobama (10%).
+The most mentioned Twitter IDs in TTIP-related tweets were @statedept (24%), the Polish Ministry of Foreign Affairs @polandmfa (24%), US Secretary of State @johnkerry (13%), and President @barackobama (10%).
 The most retweeted accounts on TTIP-related topics were @johnkerry (31%) and EU Commission Vice President @federicamog.

 It was my honor to be called upon to conduct a digital media audit for the US Embassy in Vilnius.
 I look forward to the opportunity to support the digital diplomacy goals of other posts in the future.